 Stateful Inspection Firewall

 Stateful inspection firewalls, also called dynamic packet-filtering firewalls, are unique from static filtering in their ability to monitor ongoing connections and remember past ones.
-Similar to circuit-level firewalls, these began by operating on the transport layer (layer 4).
-Nowadays, these firewalls can monitor many layers, including the application layer (layer 7).
+These began by operating on the transport layer (layer 4) but nowadays, these firewalls can monitor many layers, including the application layer (layer 7).

 Like the static filtering firewall, stateful inspection firewalls allow or block traffic based on technical properties, such as specific packet protocols, IP addresses, or ports.
 However, these firewalls also uniquely track, and filter based on the state of connections using a state table.

 This firewall updates filtering rules based on past connection events logged in the state table by the screening router.

 Generally, filtering decisions are often based on the administrator's rules when setting up the computer and firewall.
 However, the state table allows these dynamic firewalls to make their own decisions based on previous interactions it has ‘learned’ from.
 For example, traffic types that caused disruptions in the past would be filtered out in the future.
 Stateful inspection's flexibility has cemented it as one of the most ubiquitous types of shields available.

 Proxy Firewalls, also known as application-level firewalls (layer 7), are unique in reading and filtering application protocols.
 These combine application-level inspection, or ‘deep packet inspection (DPI),’ and stateful inspection.